tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 # Introduction {#intro}

-In our [first article](/start/models/), we built models using the [parsnip package](https://tidymodels.github.io/parsnip/).
-Now, let's explore how to use another tidymodels package: [recipes](https://tidymodels.github.io/recipes/).
-Recipes are designed to preprocess data prior to building and fitting a model.
-Preprocessing might consist of:
+In our [*Build a Model*](/start/models/) article, we learned how to specify and train models with different engines using the [parsnip package](https://tidymodels.github.io/parsnip/).
+In this article, we'll explore another tidymodels package, [recipes](https://tidymodels.github.io/recipes/), which is designed to help you preprocess your data *before* training your model.
+Recipes are built as a series of preprocessing steps, such as:

 + converting qualitative predictors to indicator variables (also known as dummy variables),